Exterior renovation in Grass Valley

 A final walkthrough, full cleanup, and a clear written record of the scope completed — work we stand behind.

 In Grass Valley the goal is an exterior that is genuinely hardened against a forested fire season and still true to a historic Gold Country town.
-We design for both.
+We design for both, and we scope every Grass Valley project on site so the plan fits your specific lot, stock, and exposure.

 FAQ